 Ease of Setup

 It took us 10 minutes and 47 seconds to turn the Lotus from a travel crib to a bassinet.
-All you need to do is remove the fabric of the crib from the frame and attach the bassinet to the top rails.
+If you purchased this product as a travel crib (which you likely have), you must remove the fabric of the crib from the frame and attach the more shallow bassinet attachment to the top rails.

-The Lotus earned a 9 of 10 for breathability.
+The Lotus earned an exceptional score for breathability.

-This product has mesh sidewalls, four nylon straps on each side, and a fabric roll over top.
-The part that baby will come in contact with is very breathable and we don't feel the straps pose a risk given their smaller width.
+This product has mesh sidewalls, four nylon straps on each side, and a fabric roll over the top.
+The part that baby will come in contact with is very breathable, and we don't feel the straps pose a risk given their smaller width.

-The Lotus earned a 4 of 10 for the sleeping surface.
+The Lotus earned a relatively low score for its sleeping surface.

-The Lotus scored slightly above average for quality with a 7 of 10.
-This is still pretty good for the price, only one other product we reviewed came out with a higher score at a lower price.
+The Lotus scored slightly above average for quality.
+We feel that the quality of this bassinet is good for the price; only one other product we reviewed came out with a higher score at a lower price.

 Both the mesh and the fabric on the crib seem very solid and durable.
-We didn't notice any loose stitching or possible issues with the fabric.
-The stitching attatching the handles to the travel bag did begin to stretch from the weight of the crib after minimal use, and this could potentially become a problem down the road.
-The frame does wobble slightly if bumped, but it holds steady when you press on the top rails.
+We didn't notice any loose stitching or possible issues with the material.
+The stitching attaching the handles to the travel bag did begin to stretch from the weight of the crib after minimal use, and this could potentially become a problem down the road.
+The frame does have a slight wobble if bumped, but it holds steady when you press on the top rails.

-The Lotus earned a 6 of 10 for eco-health.
-This score is the highest for the metric where the bassinets all struggled to offer truly eco-healthy options.
+The Lotus earned one of the highest scores in the group for eco-health.
+However, this is a metric where the bassinets all struggled, and we were not very confident in the ability of any of them to offer truly eco-healthy options.

 This product is GREENGUARD GOLD certified in the world of chemical emissions standards.
-It is guaranteed to be free of harmful substances such as lead, PVC, Phthalates, Formaldehyde, and Heavy Metals which is a level of responsibility not shared by all of the competition.
-The Lotus meets all the flame retardant standards without using additional chemicals which helped its eco-health score, but the vague language of their email response of not "adding" chemicals made us wonder if the materials come to them already treated as they did not say "chemical free".
-Guava offers more transparency in their material and production than most of the competition, something we like to see when it comes to any baby gear, but especially gear that babies sleep on.
+It is guaranteed to be free of harmful substances such as lead, PVC, Phthalates, Formaldehyde, and Heavy Metals, which is a level of responsibility not shared by all of the competition.
+The Lotus meets all the flame retardant standards without using additional chemicals, which helped its eco-health score.
+However, the vague language of their email response of not "adding" chemicals made us wonder if the materials come to them already treated as they did not say "chemical-free".
+Guava offers more transparency on their product content and production than most of the competition, which is something we like to see when it comes to any baby gear, but feel is more important with products that will be so close to baby so frequently.

-This bassinet earned points for the GreenGuard certification and lack of added chemicals, but it lost points for using polyurethane and vague language potentially intended to mislead parents or "greenwash" the product.
-They do state the mattress is "low VOC" but given the lack of standard definitions of this phrase we are still left wondering what this means and feel a naural mattress would be better.
+This bassinet earned points for the GreenGuard certification and the lack of added chemicals.
+Still, we don't appreciate the use of polyurethane and vague language potentially intended to mislead parents or "greenwash" the product.
+They do state the mattress is "low VOC," but given the lack of standard definitions of this phrase, we are still left wondering what this means and feel a natural mattress would be better.

 — Juliet Spurrier, MD and Wendy Schmitz